slotix/dbconvert-streams-website/docs/targets/postgresql/index.md

 ## Prerequisites.

 1. A running PostgreSQL instance.
-2. The database and schema specified in the stream configuration must exist in the target database.
-3. IP addresses of DBConvert Streams services are whitelisted on the target Postgres server.
+1. IP addresses of DBConvert Streams services are whitelisted on the target Postgres server.

 ## Whitelist DBS Target Writer.